voicepaw/so-vits-svc-fork/README.md

 Commands:
-  clean          Clean up files, only useful if you are using the default file structure infer          Inference onnx           Export model to onnx pre-config     Preprocessing part 2: config pre-hubert     Preprocessing part 3: hubert If the HuBERT model is not found, it will be... pre-resample   Preprocessing part 1: resample
+  clean          Clean up files, only useful if you are using the default file structure infer          Inference onnx           Export model to onnx (currently not working) pre-classify   Classify multiple audio files into multiple files pre-config     Preprocessing part 2: config pre-hubert     Preprocessing part 3: hubert If the HuBERT model is not found, it will be... pre-resample   Preprocessing part 1: resample